 For small to medium size projects, (approximately 4,000 square feet or less), Steel Tube is a better option since the design is more space efficient while still being strong enough for most uses.
 Although called steel tube, it can come in the form of round, square or rectangle.
 Its versatility lends it to a range of applications in different structures.
 Steel tubing is widely used in industrial and domestic settings.
 It is valued for its strength and ability to withstand extreme temperatures, pressure, and destructive elements.
 Steel tube has all the longevity benefits of Red-Iron without the extreme weight, material cost, and necessary engineering.

-Steel Tube construction has added flexibility during construction as the uprights are spaced.
+Steel Tube construction has added flexibility during construction as the uprights are typically spaced 4′ on center.
 This allows you to attach interior walls directly to them without the need to build false walls.
 This helps your project because this saves construction costs on the overall project.
 Typically there is also less foundation work involved saving on concrete and foundation costs.
 Both Red-Iron and Steel Tube are great solutions.
 The option you choose will be up to you and your needs.